krackjack29/krakjack29.github.io/_posts/2020-07-13-moving-docker-desktop-another-drive.md

     - tools
 ---

-Docker desktop is no available with WSL integration, provided that you are on windows 10 1909 build, it brings in a lot of performance improvements to the entire WSL ecospace.
+Docker desktop is now available with WSL integration, provided that you are on windows 10 1909 build, it brings in a lot of performance improvements to the entire WSL ecospace.
 Now, one of the problems with docker desktop is that it would install in the C drive and when you pull the containers they would also be stored in the same drive.
 I have limited space on C drive to begin with, so after a bit of research found a tool to move the contents of docker to another drive.

 Once you have installed docker desktop from official installer, you can run the following query
 ```bash